Atlas975/Notes/Cybersecurity/RiskManagement/Security_economics.md

 - With software, technical lock in becomes a valuable incentive, where the cost of switching to free software is higher than the cost of a paid software licence

 ## Information asymmetry
 - The phenomena where low quality products drive out high quality ones due to buyers not being able to tell the difference.
-This leads to a decline in product quality
+This leads to cheap low-quality products dominating the market
+- This often applies to security with poor security products racing to the bottom in price